xbloh/SLVA/README.md

 # Strategic Leadership and Visual Analytics
 This file contains 2 Jupyter notebooks (Python) for the processing and analysis of data for the group project.
 Source data intermediary output datafiles have also been included for grading purposes.

-Presented by Group 5
+Presented by Group 5 <br>
-University of St. Gallen – Spring Semester 2022 Strategic Leadership with Visual Analytics
+University of St. Gallen – Spring Semester 2022<br>
+Strategic Leadership with Visual Analytics <br>
-Prof. Dr. Georg Guttmann
+Prof. Dr. Georg Guttmann <br>
-May 17, 2020
+May 17, 2020<br>

 ## Team Members:
 1) Roosa-Maria Kvist